Salt Bae chef in hot water after serving Venezuela's Nicolas Maduro

 MIAMI - Miami restaurateur Nusret Gokce -- better known as Salt Bae -- has come under fire on social media after a video showed him serving Venezuelan President Nicolas Maduro and his wife, Cilia, an expensive steak during a dinner in Istanbul.

-Images of videos of Gokce sprinkling salt on his dishes became a viral sensation last year, making him international celebrity.
+Images and videos of Gokce sprinkling salt on his dishes became a viral sensation last year, making him international celebrity.
 He owns several high-end restaurants, including Nusr-Et Steakhouse in Miami's Brickell neighborhood.

 Gokce posted the video of Maduro on his Twitter and Instagram accounts on Monday.